chris-ca/hp/index.md

+---
+description: Looking for a new challenge
+---

 # Hello!
 My name is Christian Weyland and I'm an outdoor, cycling and web enthusiast born and raised in Germany.
 I've lived and worked in Germany, Canada and Switzerland.